Translate

-Breaking Down Walls: Learning Facts About Adult Dyslexia
+Breaking Down Walls : Learning Facts About Adult Dyslexia

-These days, people with disabilities of many sorts are much more accepted into society as a whole than they used to be.
 It was not uncommon for workplaces, schools, shopping centers, and even religious organizations to single out and discriminate against adults and children with disabilities of many kinds.

 Now, however, the times are changing and disabilities are becoming more commonplace, as people who have disabilities learn how to work with them and people around those with disabilities learn to offer support and to create an environment where success is possible.